georgyo/blog.shamm.as/content/posts/2016-02-08-exchange_outlook_is_pretty_dreadful/index.md

 however when you’re getting 500+ emails a day multiple views is a plus.

 An example of where this is a problem.
 You are subscribed to many mailing lists for your various projects, some of which you are only some what involved in.
-You have filters to put the various mailing list in their respective folder, however you need to make sure that messages that explitily include you on the recipients list go to your inbox.
+You have filters to put the various mailing list in their respective folder, however you need to make sure that messages that explicitly include you on the recipients list go to your inbox.
 This is fully possible and done cleanly, great.
 Now someone CCs you on a 20 message thread, you ONLY get the one in your inbox, and now have to hunt for the rest of the thread.
 Worse still, the thread could be pretty fairly distributed across many folders depending if other projects were CCed and their ranking in your filter list.
 You now have a very broken picture on the message you been CCed on, and if you can’t quickly gather everything, you are SOL and have to come into the